jay-chalkstep/cardmock/documentation/README.md

 - ✅ **Review & Approve** mockups with approval tracking and email notifications
 - 📊 **Track** complete audit trail of edits, resolutions, and feedback history

-Built for teams who need more than basic file storage—Aiproval provides context-aware collaboration with visual feedback directly on mockup designs.
+Built for teams who need more than basic file storage—CardMock provides context-aware collaboration with visual feedback directly on mockup designs.

 ---